 Your multi-member LLC has the option of S Corporation tax treatment, too.
 With S Corp status, you are taxed as a partnership would be, with profits and losses passed through to members’ individual tax returns (filed via Schedule E of Form 1040).
 The difference, however, is that the owners need only pay self-employment tax on their salaries and wages, not on their profit distributions.
 When filing income taxes, the S Corp must file an informational return (Form 1120S) and shareholders (owners) should report their earnings from the company on Schedule E of their Form 1040.
 To elect S Corp tax status for your multi-member LLC, you must file Form 2553 (Election by a Small Business Corporation) when registering your business.
 Existing LLCs can also use Form 2553 to change their tax status to that of an S Corp.

-Federal income tax rules can change, so regularly touch base with your tax advisor and look for updated information on the IRS website.
+Federal income tax rules can change, so regularly touch base with your tax advisor.

 At the state level, tax laws vary for LLCs.
 Although most emulate the IRS tax rules, I suggest talking with a tax professional to ensure you understand how income taxes will be applied.